garciaagui/garciaagui/README.md

 ## Full Stack Developer

-I used to be an adventurer like you.
-Then I took an arrow in the knee... 🏹 No, I'm kidding, I faced fierce dragons only in the world of Skyrim.

 I hold a degree in Financial Management and have accumulated four years of professional experience across various sectors within the administrative field.
 My fascination with programming prompted me to embark on a career transition in 2022, and now I work as a full stack developer. 🧑‍💻

 - 🌍 I'm based in Porto Feliz, São Paulo - Brasil 🇧🇷